SaudiWebDev2020/wgoode3/week9/w9d2algorithms.md

 Create a `MinHeap` class that stores data in a nearly complete tree.
 The `MinHeap` should use an array to store values with index `0` kept empty (it will make the math easier) and the smallest value will be stored in index `1`, effectively the root of the tree.

-Each value must be larger or equal to its parent, and the parent index will be *half* of its own index.
+Each child value must be larger or equal to its parent, and the parent index will be *half* of its own index.

 ```js
 let parentIndex = Math.floor(currentIndex / 2);